-Symptoms of yellow fever include fever, chills, headache, backache, and muscle aches.
-Symptoms take 3-6 days to develop after infection.
-About 15% of people who get yellow fever develop serious illness including bleeding, shock, organ failure, and sometimes death.
+Symptoms of yellow fever (fever, chills, headache, backache, and muscle aches) develop 3-6 days after infection.
+About 15% of people infected with yellow fever virus will develop severe illness that can lead to liver disease, bleeding, shock, organ failure, yellowing skin (jaundice), and sometimes death.

 What is the current situation?

 - Contact yellow fever vaccine providers well in advance of travel.
-Click here to search for a yellow fever vaccine provider near you.
+Search for a yellow fever vaccination clinic near you.

 If you get sick during or after travel

 Talk to a doctor or nurse if you get sick, especially if you have a fever.
 Tell them you have been in a country with yellow fever.

 - Yellow Fever Vaccine Information for Healthcare Providers